terraform-google-modules/terraform-example-foundation/docs/GLOSSARY.md

 A project created in step 4-projects to host a Cloud Build pipeline configured to manage infrastructure **within projects**.
 A separate pipeline exists for each of the business units and it can be configured to use a service account that has limited permissions to deploy into certain projects created in 4-projects.
 They are located under folder `common`.

+## Terraform Remote State Data

+A Terraform Data Source that enables retrieving root module output values.
+In the Terraform Example Foundation context, it reads values from 0-bootstrap step preventing users from replicating values along other steps.